shirabiton/shirabiton/README.md

 ## 🎓 Education
 **2022-2024**:
-  - Full Stack development studies at Mahat
+  - Full Stack Engineering studies at Mahat
   - Computer teaching studies via the Ministry of Education